jooby-project/jooby/md/mvc-routes.md

 ### response

-A method returns type is sent to the client.
+A methods return type is sent to the client.
 Some examples:

 ```java